 At the end of 2017, the government launched a second phase: Carbon Neutrality Programme 2.0 (PNCC 2.0) (Ministerio de Ambiente Y Energía and Presidente de la República, 2017).With this update, the programme has expanded the certification categories and aims to attract more businesses and encourage other actors such as municipalities to participate (Gobierno de Costa Rica, 2017).

 As a means of facilitating the implementation of the 2030 goal, in 2017 Costa Rica created a Scientific Council on Climate Change (or 4C) (Ministerio de Ambiente y Energía - Gobierno de Costa Rica, 2017b) and Citizen Consulting Council on Climate Change (or 5C) (Ministerio de Ambiente y Energía - Gobierno de Costa Rica, 2017a).

-In February 2019, Costa Rica reformed its Executive Decree No. 41578.
+In 2019, Costa Rica reformed its Executive Decree No. 41578.
 With this reform, it extended the national moratorium on oil exploration and exploitation from September 2021 until the end of 2050 (Ministerio de Ambiente y Energía - Gobierno de Costa Rica, 2017a).

-As included in NAMAs, the metrics to assess the potential for removals and emissions are under review and continuous improvement.
 Emissions excluding LULUCF could increase significantly from historical levels and require attention to further decarbonise the economy.
 We do not include the forestry sector in our rating—please see the CAT’s NDC ratings and LULUCF page for more details.